sarnau/Inside-The-Loxone-Miniserver/LoxoneMiniserverNetworking.md

 [http://caller.loxone.com:80/cgi-bin/loxlive/call.pl?extip=http://dns.loxonecloud.com/504F11223344/dev/sps/io/caller/11389406-009a-2bdf-ffff1402153adf25/&loxid=504F11223344&tel=004912345678&text=Schalter%20aus]()

-You can see the following parts in the request:
+You can see the following parameters in the request:

 - `extip`=[http://dns.loxonecloud.com/504F11223344/dev/sps/io/caller/11223344-5566-7788-99aabbccddeeff00]() - `11223344-5566-7788-99aabbccddeeff00` is the object ID for the Caller Service in the Loxone Config file.
 - `loxid`=`504F11223344` - serial number of the Miniserver, the Miniserver needs to have a paid subscription of the  Cloud Service Caller.